| Previous Chapter | Next Section | Table of Contents | Glossary | Index |

 a Gray stream, i.e. whether or not the stream is an instance

-of FUNDAMENTAL-STREAM
+of FUNDAMENTAL-STREAM or

-(see Section 10.1.3, “Basic Versus Fundamental Streams”).
+CCL::BASIC-STREAM(see Section 10.1.3, “Basic Versus Fundamental Streams”).
 Defaults to

 Gray streams (see Section 10.2, “Creating Your Own Stream Classes with Gray Streams”)

-all inherit from FUNDAMENTAL-STREAM
+all inherit from FUNDAMENTAL-STREAM whereas

-basic streams inherit from CCL::BASIC-STREAM
+basic streams inherit from CCL::BASIC-STREAM.

 The tradeoff between FUNDAMENTAL and BASIC streams is entirely